mattsawyer77/javascript/README.md

 ## <a name='modules'>Modules</a>

-  - The module should start with a `!`.
-This ensures that if a malformed module forgets to include a final semicolon there aren't errors in production when the scripts get concatenated.
   - The file should be named with camelCase, live in a folder with the same name, and match the name of the single export.
   - Add a method called noConflict() that sets the exported module to the previous version and returns this one.
   - Always declare `'use strict';` at the top of the module.